-If you are positive for GBS infection on your swab, you will be offered antibiotics when in labour to help reduce the risk of infection to your baby.
+If you are positive for GBS infection either on your swab or urine test, you will be offered antibiotics when in labour to help reduce the risk of infection to your baby.
 The antibiotic is given through an intravenous line during labour and delivery.
 Please do not hesitate to ask your doctor or midwife if you have any questions about GBS and your treatment.